-4. Assist Applicant With Form 471
+5. Assist Applicant With Form 471

-Selected service providers can provide assistance to applicants in their completion of Form 471, in particular the completion of the Item 21 Attachment (the detailed description of products and services).
+Selected service providers can provide assistance to applicants in their completion of Form 471, in particular with regard to the detailed description of products and services.
 After an applicant submits Form 471, USAC send a Form 471 Receipt Acknowledgement Letter (RAL) to both the applicant and the service provider.
 USAC may subsequently request additional information from the service provider and/or the applicant.

-5. Receive Funding Commitment Decision Letter (FCDL)
+6. Receive Funding Commitment Decision Letter (FCDL)